-A few points to note when you’re making chicken foot souse:
+A few points to note when you're making this recipe:

-1. Try to get fresh chicken foot.
-I find the frozen ones at the supermarket, from experience, tend to taste a little stale so get fresh chicken foot if possible.
+1. Try to get fresh meat.
+I find the frozen ones at the supermarket, from experience, tend to taste a little stale so get the meat fresh as much as possible.

-2. Use lots of lime or lemon to wash the chicken foot, especially if you don’t like the fresh scent but note that if you’re using lemon you may have to use more.
+2. Use lots of lime or lemon to wash the meat, especially if you don't like the fresh scent but note that if you're using lemon you may have to use more.

 3. Do not put the souse in the refrigerator.
-It will make the chicken foot get tough to eat.
+It will thicken and the meat will get tough to eat.
 This goes for all souse.
 We once made pig foot souse and put in the fridge and when it was time to eat everything was one coagulated mess.

 Well!
-I think I’ve said a bit on chicken foot souse to get you started and help you avoid some of my mistakes, so here’s chicken foot souse.
+I think I've said a bit on this souse to get you started and help you avoid some of my mistakes, so here's chicken foot souse.

 CHICKEN FOOT SOUSE

 1 hot pepper